380th Air Expeditionary Wing: World War II

-During April and May 1944, the 380th engaged in the most intensive and sustained operations since arrival in the southwest Pacific, neutralizing the rear bases through which the Japanese might reinforce their air force in the Wakde-Hollandia area of the Netherlands East Indies.
+In April and May 1944, the 380th engaged in the most intensive and sustained operations since arrival in the southwest Pacific, neutralizing the rear bases through which the Japanese might reinforce their air force in the Wakde-Hollandia area of the Netherlands East Indies.
 From the end of May 1944 until it moved to Murtha Field, San Jose, Mindoro, Philippines in February 1945, the 380th concentrated on neutralizing enemy bases, installations and industrial compounds in the southern and central East Indies.

 In April 1945, Far East Air Forces relieved the 380th of its ground support commitments in the Philippines.
 During the month, the Group flew the first heavy bomber strikes against targets in China and French Indochina.
 In June 1945, the 380th was placed under the operational control of the 13th Air Force for pre-invasion attacks against Labuan and on the oil refineries at Balikpapan in Borneo.
 For nearly two weeks, the Group's Liberators kept these targets under a state of aerial siege.
 After the Borneo raids, the 380th flew its last combat missions to Taiwan.

 After the cessation of hostilities, the 380th moved to Okinawa and flew reconnaissance patrols over the Japanese islands.
 The group ferried released prisoners of war to Manila.
 On 18 October 1945, the unit was transferred to Seventh Air Force in the Philippines, where it moved to Clark Field on Luzon, and participated in the Sunset Project, the return of B-24s and their crews to the United States.
 Although some aircraft and crews were flown back to the United States, most of the aircraft from inactivating units were simply scrapped at Clark and personnel were returned via Navy ships from Manila.

-In its service with the Australians, the 380th served longer under the operational control of an Allied country than any other Air Force unit (from June 1943 until February 1945).
+In its service with the Australians, the 380th served longer under the operational control of an Allied country than any other Air Force unit, from June 1943 until February 1945.
 The 380th Group was inactivated on 20 February 1946.